 16-24 coated deck screws, size 3.5”#10

-How to Build Your Bed
+How to build Your bed

 After leveling and clearing the area where your bed will be located, lay out the bottom tier of your beds using two 4’ 2 x 6s, two 8’ 2 x 6s, and your four corner posts.
 It’s not necessary to cover the ground with landscaping fabric.

 Starting with first corner, attach frame to corner post using two screws per side, leveling as you go.
 Continue with remaining three sides until you have one complete row.